Tequila & Sketching: A Study in Tradition

 So, what does this have to do with my art or hand-drawn illustrations?
 It’s the traditional, historical process that closely mirrors how I approach place-based, hand-drawn art.

-Tequila and mezcal are also very simple.
-Three ingredients - agave, water and yeast.
+and yeast.
 That’s it.
 It’s up to the artist, the master distiller, to bring those ingredients to life.
 The same can be said about a black and white line sketch.
-Simple ingredients, but it’s the hand of the artist that turns a blank page into a work of art.
+Simple ingredients, but it’s the hand of the artist that transforms a blank page into a work of art.

 Tradition Endures